JingHuangLab/SWIT/README.md

         conda activate swit

 ## Usage
 SWIT program independently trains the target-specific scoring model, and you can only perform the first step as needed.
 To reproduce the method shown in mentioned manuscript, please complete these two steps.
-The following command uses a subset of the AmpC target data as an example.
+The following commands use a subset of the AmpC target data as an example.
 1. Train a target-specific scoring model.
 It outputs a score that can approximate the docking score of a given molecule for a specific target protein.

         python train_tss_model.py data/ampc_trainset_demo.csv task_test --testing_dataset_path data/ampc_testset_demo.csv --ncpu 6